swarupe7/Namaste-React/Inception-Ignition-App/NotesReadme.md

 - Use the tilde (~) if you only want to accept patch updates and avoid any new features or breaking changes.

+### Summary
+Summary
+appendChild(): JavaScript method used to add a new child element to an existing parent element in the DOM, facilitating dynamic content manipulation.

+CDN (Content Delivery Network):

+Purpose: Efficiently delivers internet content to users globally.
+Benefits: Improved performance, load distribution, security, bandwidth savings, scalability, and enhanced user experience. crossorigin Attribute: HTML attribute specifying how the browser should handle requests for loading external resources, such as scripts and stylesheets.

+React:

+Definition: JavaScript library for building user interfaces, open-source and maintained by Facebook.
+Naming: Chosen for its reactivity to changes in program state.
+React CDN Links:

+First link: Core React framework algorithm (react.development.js).
+Second link: React DOM for DOM operations (react-dom.development.js).
+Script Placement in HTML:

+Placing script tags at the end of the body improves page load performance, allowing content to load before scripts execute.
+Emmet: Toolkit providing shortcuts for writing HTML, CSS, and web-related code, enhancing code-writing efficiency.

+Library vs. Framework:

+Library: Provides specific functions for use in code.
+Framework: Offers a comprehensive structure and is more opinionated.
+React vs. ReactDOM:

+React: Core library for building UIs.
+ReactDOM: Renders React components into the DOM.
+React CDN Files (react-development.js vs. react-production.js):

+Development file for debugging, larger size.
+Production file optimized for performance, smaller size.
+NPM (Node Package Manager): Manages and shares reusable JavaScript code packages.

+Parcel and Webpack: Module bundlers for JavaScript applications, optimizing code for efficient delivery.

+.parcel-cache: Directory created by Parcel bundler, caching files for improved build performance.

+npx: Command-line utility accompanying npm, executes packages from the command line.

+dependencies vs. devDependencies:

+Dependencies: Required for production.
+devDependencies: Needed for development and testing.
+Tree shaking: Eliminates unused code from a JavaScript bundle during the bundling process.

+Hot Module Replacement (HMR): Allows real-time code updates without full page refresh.

+.gitignore: Specifies files and directories to be ignored by Git, ensuring a clean repository.

+package.json vs. package-lock.json:

+package.json: High-level project and dependency description. package-lock.json: Machine-generated, precise record of installed packages for consistency.
+Avoiding Modification of package-lock.json:

+Ensures reproducibility, consistency, and version conflict avoidance.
+Maintains security, stability, and automatic updates.
+node_modules: Directory containing project dependencies; not recommended for inclusion in version control.

+dist Folder: Stores files ready for deployment or distribution.

+Browserslist: Specifies browser support for a project in front-end development.

+caret (^) and tilde (~): Characters in versioning to specify version ranges for dependencies in package.json files.
+Caret allows minor and patch updates, while tilde allows only patch updates.